coderd/glog/README.md

 # glog
-A log package for Go language.
+A log package for the Go language.